RosettaCommons/documentation/scripting_documentation/RosettaScripts/multistage/RunningMRS.md

 #MultistageRosettaScripts

-#MRS: Running Multistage Rosetta Scripts
+#M.R.S.: Running Multistage Rosetta Scripts

 [[Multistage Rosetta Scripts|MultistageRosettaScripts]]

 [[_TOC_]]

-##Compiling MRS
+##Compiling M.R.S.

 In order to run with mpi, you must also compile with serialization: